-French leader decries terrorist beheading of history teacher
+Grisly beheading of teacher in terror attack rattles France

 French President Emmanuel Macron denounced what he called an “Islamist terrorist attack” and urged the nation to stand united against extremism.
 The teacher had discussed caricatures of Islam’s Prophet Muhammad with his class, authorities said.

-The French anti-terrorism prosecutor opened an investigation for murder with a suspected terrorist motive, the prosecutor’s office said.
+The French anti-terrorism prosecutor opened an investigation for murder with a suspected terrorist motive.
+Four people, one a minor, were detained hours later, the office of anti-terror prosecutor Jean-Francois Ricard said without elaborating.
+Police typically fan out to find family and friends of potential suspects in terror cases.

 Macron visited the school where the teacher worked in the town of Conflans-Saint-Honorine and met with staff after the slaying.
-An Associated Press reporter saw three ambulances arrive at the scene, and heavily armed police surrounding the area and police vans lining leafy nearby streets.
+An Associated Press reporter saw three ambulances at the scene, and heavily armed police surrounding the area and police vans lining leafy nearby streets.

 “One of our compatriots was murdered today because he taught … the freedom of expression, the freedom to believe or not believe,” Macron said.